GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ### Introduction

-Now that you're familiar with the business goals and the SLIs that measure them, and you know your app's current performance, it's time to set improvement goals.
+Now that you’re familiar with the business goals and the SLIs that measure them, and you know your app's current performance, it's time to set improvement goals.
-We'll be setting achievable targets for your teams to achieve in the short-term (a few months) and aspirational long-term objectives for the app.
+We'll be setting achievable targets for your teams to achieve in the short-term objectives (a few months) and aspirational long-term objectives for the app.

 ### Description

-> **Note**: For this exercise, make educated guesses if exact data isn't available.
+> **Note**: For this exercise, make educated guesses if exact information isn’t available.

+Just like SLIs, SLOs (refresher on [what are SLOs](#what-are-slos)) are also documented on paper before implementing them in monitoring tools.
+That's what you will do here.

-1. Define **Achievable** SLOs (on paper) for the [business goals](#business-goals-1) below.
+1. Define **Achievable** SLOs for the [business goals](#business-goals-1) below.
-   - Set realistic, achievable values that you'd like the app to reach in the next month.
-Use the app's current performance as a reference point.
+   - Set realistic, achievable values that you’d like the app to reach in the next month.
+Use the app’s current performance as a reference point.
 Your application needs to walk before it can run.

 2. Define **Aspirational** SLOs (on paper) for the [business goals](#business-goals-1) below.
    - Picture Movie Guru a year from now: an efficient, user-delighting tool (but still short of perfection—since unicorns and 100% targets are rare in the real world).
 These SLOs should represent goals your team can work toward in the coming year.